L-8

 The Hamiltonian reads

-In one dimension the single-particle Hamiltonian corresponds to a tridiagonal matrix
+In one dimension, the single-particle Hamiltonian is represented by the tridiagonal matrix

 We study the statistical properties of the eigenvalue problem